globocom/azkaban-cli/README.md

   upload                              Generates a zip of path passed as argument and...
 ```

+## Environment setting

+User session files are saved by default in the directory "$HOME/.azkaban_cli" directory.
+This directory can be changed setting the environment variable AZKABAN_CLI_PATH .

 ## Examples

 ### Making login (this login cache information and don't need to do again)